-Envision your perfect retirement: You’re on the beach, soaking up the sun and sipping on a cocktail.
+Envision that perfect, comfortable retirement: You’re on the beach, soaking up the sun and sipping on a cocktail.
 Or maybe you’re at home indulging in hobbies, taking long morning walks and spending time with friends.
 Daydreaming about retirement is easy, but saving for it, however, takes time and effort — and is something a lot of Americans struggle with.

 You might think it’s difficult saving for retirement with bills and other priorities eating up your earnings, but there are strategies that can help make the process easier.